astroprofsmith/intromodern.github.io/_sources/c11electric.md

 well as the magnetic field.
 Again, if you rotate the display and view from above, you can see how the force on the electron changes to keep the electron with the cart as it moves.
 Try some different speeds!
+Hit the reset button to retun the cart and camera to their original positions.

 ```